The City of Kingston, NY

 [email protected]

-City of Kingston 9th Annual Earth Fair
+City of Kingston 10th Annual Earth Fair

-May 13th, 2023 10am-5pm at TR Gallo Park
+May 11th, 2024 11am-5pm at TR Gallo Park

-CLICK TO RSVP!
+CLICK TO RSVP ON FACEBOOK

-This year we are partnering with Clearwater and the Hudson River Maritime Museum with support from Radio Kingston and Catskill Mountain Keeper, to bring a reimagined waterfront Earth Fair to TR Gallo Park.
+This year we are partnering with Clearwater and the Hudson River Maritime Museum with support from Radio Kingston and Catskill Mountain Keeper, to bring a waterfront Earth Fair to TR Gallo Park.
 This year’s Earth Fair will include live music, food trucks, children’s games and activities, a free swap market, electric vehicle displays, green education, sponsored boat rides, and more.

 As always, this is a FREE event!
 Hope to see you there!